pr3sh/openshift/openshift_administration/configuring_auth.md

   - Data pertaining to the source of authentication is stored on the identity.
   - Only one user can be associated with an identity.
 - **`Service Account`**:
- - **`Service Accounts`** enable you to control API access withou the need to borrow a user's credentials.
+ - **`Service Accounts`** enable you to control API access without the need to borrow a user's credentials.
 - **`Group`**:
   - Set of users.
   - Users can be assinged to multiple groups.